 Student Organization Form - Completing this form will facilitate contact with the Truman student organizations you select.
 Submitting this form is encouraged but not required.

 Step 3 - Complete and Return Important Materials

-Please complete the following items prior to your arrival for the Fall 2013 Semester.
+Please complete the following items prior to your arrival for the semester.

 Truman begins sending financial aid award letters in late March to students who file the FAFSA.
 Included with the letter, recipients will be instructed to accept their awards online through TruView.
 Instructions can also be found on the Financial Aid Office website.
 This website also provides places to:

 If you have questions about financial aid opportunities, please feel free to contact Truman's Financial Aid Office at 660-785-4130 or visit their website at http://financialaid.truman.edu.